 Also each piece has been labelled with a letter and number so you can make sure you are connecting the right bits.
 Not that it matters if you don’t because its possible to unclip all the pieces.
 Apart from the struts which hold the engine house and turntable up.
 The only reason you can’t do these is that the clips are hidden and we didn’t want to pull them out and break them.

-The only thing I will say is the fact we couldn’t get these apart means that it won’t fit back into the box for storage purposes.
+The fact we couldn’t get these apart means that it won’t fit back into the box for storage purposes.
 Not that Monkey wanted it put away he would happily have it out all the time, but it is a big toy and so unless you can leave it up in the playroom constantly you would need to take it down.
 Saying that its been in his bedroom now for the last week as he loves it so.